New Orleans, Louisiana, USA

 12 St. Charles

 The St. Charles Streetcar is a heritage streetcar service on a U-shaped alignment.
 It runs from Claiborne in the west to Canal in the east via South Carrollton Ave and St. Charles Ave, serving 64 stops of which 18 are only served in a single direction.
-The above strip map shows the intended service instead of the currently operating service.
-Currently, there is a transfer to 2 Riverfront instead of a transfer to 47/48 Canal.

 As the oldest continuously operating streetcar in the world, the St. Charles Streetcar was opened in 1835.
 The last major change was in the 1950s when the line was cut back to Claiborne.
 The St. Charles Streetcar is owned and operated by the New Orleans Regional Transit Authority.